 The financial services industry is subject to extensive regulation.
 Regulatory agencies are empowered to conduct periodic examinations and administrative proceedings that can result in censure, fine, issuance of "cease and desist" orders or suspension of personnel or other sanctions, including revocation of our license or registration of our regulated subsidiaries.
-In addition, as a result of the financial crisis in 2008, significant new regulations have been imposed on the financial services industry and scrutiny by regulators of financial services firms has increased significantly.
+Additional legislation, changes in rules promulgated by self-regulatory organizations or changes in the interpretation or enforcement of existing laws and rules may directly affect our mode of operation and profitability.
 Even if a sanction imposed against the partnership or our personnel is small in monetary amount, the adverse publicity arising from the imposition of sanctions by regulators could harm the partnership's reputation and cause the loss of existing clients or failure to gain new clients.

-We are subject to a range of political, economic, legal, operational, regulatory and other risks that are inherent in operating our business,, including risks of possible nationalization, expropriation, price controls, capital controls, exchange controls, inflation controls, excessive taxation, licensing requirements and other restrictive governmental actions, as well as the outbreak of hostilities and pandemic diseases.
+We are subject to a range of political, economic, legal, operational, regulatory and other risks that are inherent in operating our business, including risks of possible nationalization, expropriation, price controls, capital controls, exchange controls, inflation controls, excessive taxation, licensing requirements and other restrictive governmental actions, as well as the outbreak of hostilities and pandemic diseases.

-In light of the recent global COVID-19 outbreak, a majority of our employees are currently operating successfully from remote locations, on the advice of local governments.
-Well-functioning IT and communications resources available to the partnership have ensured that all staff can continue to work effectively and keep in regular contact with colleagues and clients, and as a result the operating disruption has been kept to a minimum.
-However, there is no guarantee that the outbreak will not have a cause a significant downturn in levels of revenue or profitability.
+The extent to which the COVID-19 pandemic and the related global economic crisis further adversely affects our business will depend on the future developments that are highly uncertain and beyond our control.
+These developments include the duration, spread and severity of the pandemic and any recovery period; the distribution, public acceptance and widespread use and effectiveness of vaccines against COVID-19; the actions taken to contain the spread of the disease or mitigate its impact and future actions taken by governmental authorities, central banks, and other third parties in response to the pandemic.
+Although the partnership generated strong revenues in 2020 while the pandemic was ongoing, there is no guarantee that the pandemic will not cause a significant downturn in levels of revenue or profitability in future years.
 As part of its going concern review, the partnership has assessed the potential impact on profitability and regulatory capital surplus.
 We expect to generate positive cash flows over the next twelve months.
 Management has no reason at this time to believe that this will affect the going concern status of the partnership.

-On January 31, 2020, the U.K. withdrew from the European Union, commonly referred to as "Brexit".
-The European Union and the U.K. have ratified a withdrawal agreement, which provides for a transition period for the European Union and the U.K. to negotiate and agree to a framework for their future relationship.
-The transition period is currently scheduled to end on December 31, 2020 and the relationship between the European Union and the U.K. beyond that date is uncertain.
-A failure to reach an agreement at the end of the transition period could adversely affect European and worldwide economic and market conditions, contribute to instability in global financial and foreign exchange markets, and introduce significant legal uncertainty and potentially divergent national laws and regulations.
-Further, even if an agreement is reached at the end of the transition period, there is uncertainty regarding the nature of the long-term relationship between the European Union and the U.K.
+On 31 January 2020, the U.K. withdrew from the European Union, commonly referred to as "Brexit".
+The terms of the withdrawal agreement between the European Union and the U.K. provided for a transition period for the European Union and the U.K. to negotiate and agree to a framework for their future relationship, which expired on 31 December 2020.
+While a trade deal was agreed, there remains uncertainty with regards to the nature of the long-term relationship between the European Union and the U.K. Such uncertainty could adversely affect European and worldwide economic and market conditions, contribute to instability in global financial and foreign exchange markets, and introduce significant legal uncertainty and potentially divergent national laws and regulations.